How to Master Customer Perceived Value (CPV)

 Yet the “lower the price wins” doesn’t always apply.
 Not if our decisions are driven by emotions:

-If you stand out from your competition, a good solution to set your price right may be positioning yourself into the middle.
-Right between the price that is considered too high and the average competitor's price.
-Yet don't underprice your product, since your primary goal is still to make profit.
+If you stand out from your competition, a good solution to set your price right may be positioning yourself in the middle.
+Right between the price that is considered too high and the average competitor’s price.
+Yet don’t underprice your product since your primary goal is still to make a profit.

 The wine experiment